Die4Ever/deus-ex-randomizer/src/notes/patchv3.7.1.md

 - Items should no longer be lost sometimes when dropped and picked up again quickly (GEP Gun juggling, for example).
 - Adjustments to the alliances of everybody in the Versalife offices.
 Security guards should now spawn police-related clones, and the commandos that show up later will spawn MJ12-related clones.
 Workers with weapons will spawn more generic clones.
 - Zombies will now resurrect with the same head gear as they had before (Helmets, visors, or lack thereof).
+- New Loadout: "No Rifles".
+Assault Rifle, Assault Shotgun, Sniper Rifle, and Sawed-Off Shotgun are banned, along with their associated ammos.
 </details>